leo-oliv3r/Calculator/README.md

 # Calculator App 🧮
 - Simple calculator app to use on the browser
-- Made with vanilla Javascript, Semantic HTML and CSS with PicoCss
+- Made with vanilla Javascript, Semantic HTML and CSS

 [Live Demo :point_left:](https://leonardo-vic3nte.github.io/calculator/)